Jeanne Loring: Career

 In 2006, Dr. Loring initiated a challenge of the WARF patents on hESCs with Dan Ravicher, who founded the Public Patent Foundation and John Simpson from Consumer Watchdog.
 In response, the US Patent Office rejected the patents, leading WARF to narrow its claims; the PTO reversed its ruling and allowed the modified patent.
 The modification meant that WARF's patent now covered only embryo-derived stem cells, and excluded induced pluripotent stem cells (iPSCs), an important victory for the stem cell field.
 In 2014, the Supreme Court declined to take up the case and the primary patent expired in 2015.

 In 2007, Loring was recruited to The Scripps Research Institute, where she was the founding director of the Center for Regenerative Medicine and professor in the Department of Molecular Medicine.
-In 2019, she moved her lab and research projects to Aspen Neuroscience, a biotechnology company she founded in 2018 with her postdoctoral fellow, Andres Bratt-Leal.
-Aspen was founded to bring forward translational research to clinical utility.
-She was chief scientific officer at Aspen, and remains at Scripps as a professor emerita.
-She was also an adjunct professor in human genetics at Sanford Burnham Prebys Institute, and remains an adjunct professor in the School of Public Health at San Diego State University, and Research Fellow at the Zoological Society of San Diego.
+In 2019, she moved her lab and research projects to Aspen Neuroscience, a biotechnology company she founded in 2018 with Ashley Van Zeeland and her postdoctoral fellow, Andres Bratt-Leal.
+Aspen was founded to bring forward the translational research to clinical utility.
+She was Chief Scientific Officer at Aspen, and remains at Scripps as a professor emerita.
+She was also an adjunct professor in human genetics at Sanford Burnham Prebys Institute, an adjunct professor in the School of Public Health at San Diego State University, and a Research Fellow at the Zoological Society of San Diego.

 Her research is currently focused on human pluripotent stem cells, a remarkable cell type made by reprogramming adult cells to an embryonic state, making them capable of developing into all of the cell types in the body.
-She has published over 200 peer-reviewed scientific articles, which have been cited more than 19,000 times.
-She holds 5 issued patents on transgenic methods, Alzheimer disease, and stem cells.
+She has published over 200 peer-reviewed scientific articles, which have been cited more than 21,000 times.
+She holds 6 issued patents on transgenic methods, Alzheimer disease, and stem cells.